Ernst & Young: Later developments

 In October 1997, Ernst & Young announced plans to merge its global practices with professional services network KPMG, to create the largest professional services organization in the world.
 The announcement came on the heels of an announced merger between Price Waterhouse and Coopers & Lybrand only a month earlier.
 These plans were soon abandoned in February 1998, due to several factors ranging from client opposition, antitrust issues, cost problems, and the anticipated difficulty of merging the two diverse firms and cultures.
-The merger between Price Waterhouse and Coopers & Lybrand, however, went ahead as planned, creating PricewaterhouseCoopers.
+The merger between Price Waterhouse and Coopers & Lybrand, however, went ahead as planned, creating PwC.

 Ernst & Young expanded its consulting practice heavily during the 1980s and 1990s.
 During this time, the U.S. Securities and Exchange Commission, and various members of the investment community, began to raise concerns about a potential conflict of interests.
 This conflict would be brought about by firms offering both consulting and auditing services simultaneously to overlapping clients, a common practice among the "Big Five".
 In May 2000, Ernst & Young was the first of those firms to fully separate its consulting practices via a sale to the French IT services company Capgemini for $11 billion, creating the new company Capgemini Ernst & Young, which was later renamed back to Capgemini.